This post is divided into 2 parts:

 Learn even more about how to communicate your certificates with LETZ Sushi

 On our Green Marketing online video course platform you will find even more knowledge and not least case examples.
-Chapters 6 and 7 in particular are relevant as far as certification is concerned.
+Chapters 6 and 7 are particularly relevant for certification.

 Register now on grønmarketing.dk, where the first 200 can register for free (worth 9,500).